lukehorvat/angular-request-cache-disabler/README.md

 $ bower install angular-cache-disabler
 ```

-And then add it to any Angular module's list of dependencies.
-Example:
+And add it to an Angular module's dependency list:

 ```coffeescript
 angular.module("app", ["ngCacheDisabler"])